uoou/uoou.github.io/_posts/2016-01-09-a-view-from-Jerusalem.md

 published: true
 author: gstroumsa
 image: zeevveez_header.jpg
-descrption: A reflection on the state of the humanities in light of the view from the windows of the Hebrew University of Jerusalem.
+description: A reflection on the state of the humanities in light of the view from the windows of the Hebrew University of Jerusalem.
 ---

 _An abridged version of a talk by Guy Stroumsa at a conference held in his honour in Jerusalem_: